Proto-Albanian language: Vowels

 Early Proto-Albanian possessed four distinctive short vowels: *a, *e, *i and *u.
-Proto-Indo-European *o and *ə had merged into *a by the Early Proto-Albanian stage.
-A five-way distinction was maintained for long vowels: *aː, *eː, *iː, *oː and *uː.
+Proto-Indo-European *o had merged into *a by the Early Proto-Albanian stage.
+A five-way distinction was maintained for long vowels: *ā, *ē, *ī, *ō, and *ū.
 Early Proto-Albanian also had four diphthongs: *ei, *ai, *eu and *au.

 Early Proto-Albanian's vowel inventory began to change as a result of Latin contact.
 Initially Albanian was resistant to the restoration of short *o as a separate phoneme, with Latin unstressed *o being replaced by *a, and stressed Latin *o being replaced by *u.
 However, in later loans, Latin *o is maintained in Albanian as *o.
 Additionally, some Latin loans with short *u saw Latin *u replaced by *o, as well as *ə specifically in unstressed positions before sonorants.
 In two cases, Orel argues that Latin short /u/ was lengthened in Albanian to /u:/, ultimately to render /y/.
 On the other hand, whatever effect Ancient Greek loanwords had at their time of absorption is unclear, but diachronically the vowels always agree with regular internal Albanian developments.